zydou/arti/doc/dev/notes/rpc-connect-sketch.md

    but the _type_ of its connect string is not recognized.
    (This likely indicates the presence of a version of Arti that is newer than our library.)
+ - A connect string file is present, but we cannot read it due to `EACCES`, `ENOENT`, or platform-specific equivalents.
+ - A connect string file is present and readable, but no Arti process is listening at the location it describes.

 We *do not tolerate* these failures;
 `arti_rpc_connect()` returns immediately if any of these are encountered.